6 Spinal Stenosis Symptoms You Shouldn't Ignore

 Treatment for spinal stenosis depends on the severity of nerve compression and how much it is affecting your daily life.
 A pain management specialist can evaluate your specific condition and recommend a personalized approach.

-Conservative and Non-Surgical Treatments
+Starting with Non-Surgical Treatments

 • Physical therapy: Targeted exercises to strengthen the core and paraspinal muscles, improve flexibility, and take pressure off compressed nerves.
 Flexion-based exercises are often most helpful for lumbar stenosis.